 Some days it’s not so bad and I actually feel pretty good.
 But when depression hits, it hits hard.

-Death has a way of pulling me into a deep dark hole.
-Last week I honestly didn’t know if I could go back to work and continue on with my life.
+Last week a family member passed away, and I honestly didn’t know if I could go back to work and continue on with my life.

 When depression hits it can honestly just make you believe that your life doesn’t matter, the people around you don’t matter, and that nobody would care if you ceased to exist.